 Another noteworthy oversight is around improving planning activities: just 24% intend to develop or refresh an IC strategy.
 Planning documents are immensely useful to ensure you are clear on your objectives and able to deliver on them – yet they are few and far between in North American communication functions.
 Only a quarter (25%) currently have an IC strategy in place, and scarcely more than a third (35%) have a channel framework.
 Under half, 45%, have a short-term communications plan!
 For what should be a strategic function, this simply isn’t good enough.
 And it would appear to be having an impact on employee understanding: fewer than two in five believe employees are clear on their organisation’s long-term strategy (34%) and short-term business plan (38%), and only a quarter (26%) say employees understand their contribution to these.
 In a sense, this justifies dedicating time and resource to communicating the strategy, values and purpose – but there are doubtless some accessory activities, such as improving planning practices and equipping line managers to cascade strategic messages, which would help equally as much, if not more.

 So, yet again in 2019 it’s been highlighted that internal communicators in North America do not utilise planning documents quite as much as their global peers.
-Next week, we’ll delve into the tactics used in North America – stay tuned!
+In part two, we’ll delve into the tactics used in North America – read part 2 here!